Hettie Inniss

 Hettie Inniss (born in 1999 in London) is a British Caribbean artist known for her abstract works that explore personal and collective memory.

 Based in London, she investigates sensory triggers—particularly smell—to reconstruct memories.
 Inniss says smell is "one of her most predominant senses" and she spends significant time reflecting on a memory behind a certain smell before creating art from memory.
 She often uses vivid colors, layered abstraction and symbolic imagery.
 She is recognized as one of the "Five Painters of Tomorrow" by Ocula 2023 and 2025 Artsy Vanguard's honoree.

 Early life and education

 Inniss completed her BA in Art and Design at the University of Leeds in 2022.
 She earned an MA in Painting from the Royal College of Art (RCA) in London, graduating in 2023.
-While studying she received the "Sir Frank Bowling Scholarship" (2022).
+While studying she received the Sir Frank Bowling Scholarship in 2022.
 The scholarship picks two home students on MA (Master of Arts) Fine Art course at Chelsea College of Arts.
 Inniss is also one of the six participants to receive a Colart Winsor & Newton Bursary (2023).
 ColArt Winsor & Newton International Art offers a $1,000 bursary of Winsor and Newton art materials and are also given exhibition opportunities.